earthcube/geocodes/docs/data_loading/onboarding_or_testing_a_datasource.md

 Please put any issues/notes in the production/repos google docs

 ## Some steps.
-1. Grab some urls from the sitemap, evaulate in validator.schema.org
+1. Grab some urls from the sitemap, evaluate in validator.schema.org
 3. run check_sitemap to see it url's are good
-2. create gleaner config for repo

 3. setup datastores
     * any s3
     * independent project and project_summary namespaces
+2. create gleaner config for repo
-3. glcon gleaner Summon to an s3 location.
+2.  `glcon gleaner batch` Summon to an s3 location.
 Repos are independent at this point.
 4. evaluate summon.
-Look at jsonld. does it seem reasonable.
+Look at jsonld.
+Do they seem like they got loaded?
-    * doe we need a tool to pull a specific url from s3? filter the listSummonedUrls, or getOringalUr
+    * thought: do we need a tool to pull a specific url from s3? could filter the listSummonedUrls, we do have getOringalUrl
-    * run missing stats... may need an option to just check the sitemap>summon
+    * run missing stats... may need an option to just check the sitemap>summon portion
-5. if these look good, then glcon nabu prefix
+5. `glcon nabu prefix` if these look good, then
-6. run graph_stats and missing stats
+6. run `graph_stats` and `missing...`
-    * report needs to be updated to include [all/repo]_count_types_top_level.sparql,
+    * graph stats report needs to be updated to include [all/repo]_count_types_top_level.sparql,
 7. check reports
 9. feel free to run repo_urn_w_types_toplevel.sparql
 9. run summarize_* to populate summary
-9. create a facets configuration, and create  tennant containers to run against the project and project_summary namespaces
+9. create a facets configuration for the project, upload to portainer, and create stack of tenant containers to run against the project and project_summary namespaces
 10. via UI run queries to see that it works.
     * humm, add a simple query tester to scripts
+11. Review with team
+12. review with datasource
+13. add to production sources

 ### Evaluating with validator
 what to look for